 The cool thing about going on a safari in either East or Southern Africa is that your safari guides and trackers are educated on each and every animal.
 Let’s face it, not only are they formally trained but day in and day out they watch safari animals.
 They learn everything from their language to their personalities.
-I have witnessed this on several occasions, once on a safari tour in the greater Kruger National Park there was a faint grunt in the background.
+I have witnessed this on several occasions, once on a safari tour in the greater Kruger National Park, there was a faint grunt in the background.
 The safari guide shut down our 4×4 vehicle, and we all listened.
-In the distant a troop of baboons was seen high in the tree tops and were grunting profusely.
-Our guide quickly headed in their direction and sure enough there was a leopard strolling through just below the baboons.
+In the distance, a troop of baboons was seen high in the treetops and were grunting profusely.
+Our guide quickly headed in their direction and sure enough, there was a leopard strolling through just below the baboons.

 Fun Elephant Fact #3: African Elephants are the largest land mammals.
-They grow to more than 12 feet tall and weigh more than 5 ton.
+They grow to more than 12 feet tall and weigh more than 5 tons.
 With their long legs, the can move up to 25 miles per hour.
-Their sheer size is very apparent on a Southern Africa where you are in an open air vehicle.
+Their sheer size is very apparent on a Southern Africa where you are in an open-air vehicle.
 Check out our YouTube page for THIS cool video of a typical elephant on safari.